 The business collaborates with more than 30,000 shops in a variety of markets, including fashion, electronics, travel, and others.

-Honey receives affiliate revenue for each coupon that is used with its extension, which is how the company generates money.
+Honey receives affiliate revenue for each coupon used with its extension, which is how the company generates money.

-Honey, a Los Angeles-based company that was founded in 2012, has established itself as a prominent competitor in the browser extension market.
-The firm was purchased by PayPal in late 2019 for $4 billion in cash, making it LA's greatest tech departure to date.
+The firm was later purchased by PayPal in late 2019 for $4 billion in cash, making it LA's greatest tech departure to date.

 Read the full story on productmint.com ➜

 15. Grammarly ($208M/year)

 Grammarly makes money using a freemium model to sell premium writing subscriptions to three different customer segments: individual users, businesses, and educational institutions.
 Apart from selling premium writing subscriptions, the company also generates some revenue by selling its human proofreading service.